microsoft/pai/docs/user/storage.md

 - Shortcoming
   - It needs logic to copy files selectively if partial files are needed.
   - There may not have a chance to copy outputs out if the job is failed unexpectedly.
-  - There may not have enough disk space to copy files to local.
+  - There may not have enough disk space to copy all files to local.
   - Most protocols are significant low performance when accessing many small files.

 - Applicable scenarios